mysociety/fixmystreet-mobile/README.md

 The only change you should need to make is to add the hostname of your FMS installation in an `<access origin=""/>` tag.

+You'll also need `package.json` and `package-lock.json` which can be similarly created from the `-example` files.

 Setup
 -----
 This project uses Apache Cordova to produce Android and iOS apps.
 There is